padgettholdings/circuitpythonsync/README.md

 # test release of bundled version
 - create release v0.1.15 - no version tag yet
 - create release v0.1.15-a with new workflow
+- create release v0.1.15-b to remove uneeded folders from bundle